 In other states, an engagement ring is considered an implied conditional gift.
 If the giver breaks off the engagement, they lose their right to get the ring back.
 With the fault-based approach, if the receiver breaks the engagement, the giver can get the ring back.

 For example, California has a statute that applies to engagement rings.
 When either party makes a gift in contemplation of marriage, if the receiver refuses to get married, the giver can recover the gift.

 In a few states, an engagement ring is considered an outright gift.
 For example, in Montana, once the engagement ring is given, there are no conditional requirements.
 If either spouse breaks off the engagement, the giver cannot demand the gift back.
 It is up to the receiver to decide if they want to return the ring.

 A marriage proposal can be an emotional moment.
 Break-ups can be even more emotional for the engaged couple.
 Breaking off the engagement could be because of fights over money, infidelity, or family disputes.
 Many people do or say things in the heat of the moment they would not otherwise do or say.
 Your words could affect whether you get to keep the ring.
 For example, if you say “you can keep the ring,” or “I don’t want the ring back,” that could be considered waiving your right to keep the ring.
 Before making any decision with engagement gifts, talk to your attorney about your rights.

-While few people want to hand their betrothed a contract to sign along with an engagement ring, it may be in your best interest to have a written contract in place stating that the ring will be returned to you if the engagement is called off.
+If you are giving a family heirloom or an extremely expensive ring to your betrothed, it may be worthwhile to find out how your state handles the disposition of the engagement ring if the marriage does not occur.
+Talk to your family lawyer about your state’s engagement ring law.
+While few people want to hand their significant other a contract to sign along with an engagement ring, but it may be in your best interest to have a written contract in place stating that the ring will be returned to you if the engagement is called off.